OpenDroneMap/docs/source/arguments.rst

 ``name`` <project name>
   Name of dataset (i.e subfolder name within project folder).
 Default: ``code``

-``--opensfm-depthmap-method`` PATCH_MATCH |  BRUTE_FORCE |  PATCH_MATCH_SAMPLE
-  Raw depthmap computation algorithm.
-PATCH_MATCH and PATCH_MATCH_SAMPLE are faster, but might miss some valid points.
-BRUTE_FORCE takes longer but produces denser reconstructions.
-Default: ``PATCH_MATCH``

-``--opensfm-depthmap-min-consistent-views`` <integer: 2 <= x <= 9>
-  Minimum number of views that should reconstruct a point for it to be valid.
-Use lower values if your images have less overlap.
-Lower values result in denser point clouds but with more noise.
-Default: ``3``

-``--opensfm-depthmap-min-patch-sd`` <positive float>
-  When using PATCH_MATCH or PATCH_MATCH_SAMPLE, controls the standard deviation threshold to include patches.
-Patches with lower standard deviation are ignored.
-Default: ``1``

 ``--optimize-disk-space``
   Delete heavy intermediate files to optimize disk space usage.
 This affects the ability to restart the pipeline from an intermediate stage, but allows datasets to be processed on machines that don't have sufficient disk space available.
 Default: ``False``